designing strategic UX improvements that won pre-seed funding.

 Measures included Task completion/success, Qualitative feedback, System Usability Scale (SUS), and Product Market Fit (PMF).

-1 Moderator, 1 Note-taker, and 1 System Manager (acting as participant's mouse)
+Roles: 1 Moderator, 1 Note-taker, and 1 System Manager (acting as participant's mouse)

 SUS + PMF surveys after the moderated portion

-iOS mobile prototype shown on desktop
+Tech set-up: iOS mobile prototype shown on desktop

 The complex nature of the app: I prototyped the key task flows used during sessions.

+Involving the stakeholders early on was crucial to building rapport.
 We facilitated a 2-hour workshop with Enrich's CEO/PM, Lead Designer, and Engineers.
-From our internal preliminary analysis, we provided the categories into which they affinitized the data.
+From our internal preliminary analysis, we provided the categories into which they affinitized raw data.

 Synthesis workshop with the client